Steve-Shillitoe/Song_Lyric_Analyser/README.md

     pip install musicbrainzngs

 # Running the application
-The is the start-up file for this application is
+The start-up file for this application is
     Song_Lyric_Analyser.py

-The Song_Lyric_Analyser.sln and Song_Lyric_Analyser.pyproj are only
-needed if you wish to view the source code in MS Visual Studio.
+The files Song_Lyric_Analyser.sln and Song_Lyric_Analyser.pyproj are only needed if you wish to view the source code in MS Visual Studio.
 Otherwise they can be ignored or even deleted with no deleterious side-effects!